QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 even more ill-conditioned.

-This comes up frequently when calculating the product of a matrix and its transpose (e.g. forming the covariance matrix) in which case the :math:`cond(A A') = cond(A)^2`.
+This comes up frequently when calculating the product of a matrix and its transpose (e.g. forming the covariance matrix).
 A classic example is the `Läuchli matrix <https://link.springer.com/article/10.1007%2FBF01386022>`_.

 .. code-block:: julia